 Latero-Flora is one of the finest probiotic supplements available anywhere in the world.
 Its unique formula is derived from microorganisms found in Icelandic soil.
 As one of the best probiotic supplements, Latero-Flora is 100% safe and all natural.
 I personally take it every morning, and so does my family.

 An alternative to taking a probiotic supplement, is to eat an abundance of probiotic foods.
 These would include cultured yogurt, kefir, sauerkraut, miso soup, tempeh, kimchi, blue-green algae and some dark chocolates.
 These would all make great additions to your diet, however, you're still better off taking a probiotic supplement, as they have more microorganisms that are beneficial to your health.

-If, for whatever reason, you are forced to take antibiotics, I strongly recommend that you supplement with Latero-Flora, or some other probiotic supplement, to help restore the natural balance of bacterial life your body depends on to function at its best.
+If, for whatever reason, you are forced to take antibiotics, I strongly recommend that you supplement with Latero-Flora, or some other probiotic supplement, to help improve the natural balance of bacterial life your body depends on to function at its best.
 Not only will you feel healthier, but you will give your immune system the best chance to fight off infections.